iphoneuserray-debug/404-Hackthon-Project/README.md

 Developed for **CISSA Catalyst 2025 Hackathon** at the University of Melbourne.
 Team focus: bridging **Mechatronics hardware diagnostics** with **Full-Stack Web Development**.
-Mentor support: Senior software engineer (20+ years experience).
+Mentor support: Senior software engineer from Accenture(20+ years experience).

 ---